Full-time: 3 years, Part-time: 4-6 years

 A Joint Honours degree fosters your analytical, evaluative, critical and creative thinking, together with your ability to learn and synthesise new skills and ideas.

-Because Joint Honours gives you the flexibility to cover two subjects in one degree, you will also be able to demonstrate your organisational skills and capacity to work to deadlines, communicate effectively and carry out independent research.
+Joint Honours gives you the flexibility to cover two subjects in one degree and you will also be able to demonstrate your organisational skills and capacity to work to deadlines, communicate effectively and carry out independent research.

-Our students have taken the opportunity to combine Film and Television Studies with a wide range of other subjects from Journalism to Zoology.
-Popular Joint Honours subject combinations include:
+Our students have taken the opportunity to combine Film and Television Studies with a range of other subjects within the Joint Honours Scheme .
+Joint Honours subject combinations include: